LSSTDESC/pipeline-package-template/{{cookiecutter.repo_name}}/README.md

 Installation
 ------------

-Requires python3, pipette, DESCFormats, and ...
+Requires python3, ceci, DESCFormats, and ...

 Add this directory to your PYTHONPATH variable to use it in other pipelines.